 What is an Online MBA Program?

-MBA programs usually feature courses across all corners of business.
+In an MBA program, you will often take courses across all corners of business.
 You could study everything from finance and accounting to marketing and strategy.
-And, many programs let you choose a concentration in an area of interest.
+And, many programs will let you choose a concentration in an area that interests you.

 - International Business